 |Wells Fargo Propel American Express Card*|

-The following credit cards currently carry the best travel insurance plans we can find in terms of the types of coverage and the amount of coverage they offer.
+The following credit cards currently carry the best travel insurance plans we can find in terms of coverage types and the amount of coverage they offer.
 Though they may have fewer restrictions and exclusions than lesser credit card insurance plans, exclusions and restrictions still exist that may limit your eligibility for coverage or the coverage amount you’re entitled to.

 Chase Sapphire Reserve: Best coverage amounts